rocky-linux/documentation/docs/guides/file_sharing/sftp.md

     From there on, that process or program can *only* access that folder and its subfolders.

-!!! hint "Updates for Rocky Linux 8.6"
+!!! tip "Updates for Rocky Linux 8.6"

     This document has been updated to include new changes that came out with version 8.6 that will make this procedure even safer.
 If you are using 8.6, then there are specific sections in the document below, prefixed with "8.6 -".
 For clarity sake, the sections specific to Rocky Linux 8.5 have been prefixed with "8.5 - ".
 Other than those sections specifically prefixed, this document is generic for both versions of the OS.